sultaniman/ember-perfect-scroll/README.md

 relevant code gets notified about initialization and destroy phases of  `perfect-scroll` and you should be able to call `updatePerfectScroll` when needed.

 Another useful method provided by `PerfectScrollController` mixin is `performScroll`.
-This method takes three arguments:
+As the name implies, scrolling to desired scrollbar positions should be performed via this method.
+It takes three arguments:
 1. `scrollLeft`: new scroll position for horizontal scrollbar.
 Pass `undefined` if no update is desired for x-axis.
 2. `scrollTop`: new scroll position for vertical scrollbar.
 Pass `undefined` if no update is desired for y-axis.
 3. `scrolldId`: Optional parameter to identify the `perfect-scroll` to be scrolled.
 First `perfect-scrollbar` being